Eschatologue/CM_wiki/docs/character-creation/option/artificer-infusion.md

 ---

-### Armor of Magical Strength
+### Armour of Magical Strength

-*Prerequisite: A suit of armor (requires attunement)*
+*Prerequisite: A suit of armour (requires attunement)*

-This armor has 6 charges.
-The wearer can expend the armor's charges in the following ways:
+This armour has 6 charges.
+The wearer can expend the armour's charges in the following ways:

 - When the wearer makes a Strength check or a Strength saving throw, it can expend 1 charge to add a bonus to the roll equal to its Intelligence modifier.
 - If the creature would be knocked prone, it can use its reaction to expend 1 charge to avoid being knocked prone.

-The armor regains 1d6 expended charges daily at dawn.
+The armour regains 1d6 expended charges daily at dawn.

 ### Enhanced Arcane Focus